Looking for a Volunteer of the Year 2022

 The Red Squirrel Survival Trust looks to recognise exceptional efforts by those protecting the endangered native species.

-To mark Volunteers Week, 1-7th June 2021, The Red Squirrel Survival Trust (RSST) launches a new accolade to reward those who tirelessly endeavour to ensure the future of the UK’s native red squirrel.
+The Red Squirrel Survival Trust (RSST) launches its annual accolade to reward those who tirelessly endeavour to ensure the future of the UK’s native red squirrel.

-The RSST ‘Volunteer of the Year Award’ has been created specifically for volunteer groups across the UK, to nominate an individual who demonstrates outstanding dedication and effectiveness in their work to protect our endangered native species, the red squirrel.
+The RSST ‘Volunteer of the Year Award’ is specifically for volunteer groups across the UK, to nominate an individual who demonstrates outstanding dedication and effectiveness in their work to protect our endangered native species, the red squirrel.

 The key factors for volunteer groups to consider when making their nomination are:

 - Personal qualities the individual brings to their volunteer role (e.g. leadership, organisation, enthusiasm, commitment).

 - Any achievements or involvement in particularly noteworthy projects.

 Submissions can be made by downloading this form from the website.
 Once downloaded, please save it to your computer using the filename VOTY2022(NOMINEE NAME).docx

 The purpose of RSST is to protect the few remaining (estimate is well below 287,000) native red squirrels in the United Kingdom, and reverse the catastrophic decline in numbers.
 Alongside fundraising for pioneering research, RSST is actively supporting volunteer groups throughout the UK who, through their commitment to conservation efforts and population monitoring on the ground, lead in the day-to-day fight against red squirrel extinction.

 Commenting on the launch of the new competition, the RSST’s Mark Henderson said: